Ben mendelsohn (Barry): Plot

-Batir buys a bomb, intending to kill Cristobal with it.
-Hank convinces him that it is not Cristobal who is a threat, but Fernando.
-Nevertheless, Batir orders Akhmal (Turhan Troy Caylak) to plant the bomb on Cristobal's house.
-Hank calls Barry to help him but he refuses to cooperate.
-Barry is then called by Fuches, who apologizes for his actions, although Barry refuses to apologize for the monastery attack and ruining his operations.
-Fuches then mocks Barry's new status with Gene, stating that he ruined his life.
+Hank convinces Batir that Fernando, not Cristobal is the true threat.
+Nevertheless, Batir orders Akhmal (Turhan Troy Caylak) to bomb Cristobal's house as a message.
+Hank calls Barry to help him but is rebuffed.
+Barry is then called by Fuches, who apologizes for his actions, but Barry does not reciprocate.
+Fuches says that Barry ruined Gene's life by killing Moss and the relationship is doomed.
 Meanwhile, Katie confides in Natalie (D'Arcy Carden) that she feels uncomfortable around Barry.
-Natalie tries to convince Katie that Barry is a good person, but Katie is only more unnerved when she learns that Barry had lashed out prior in his acting classes and that he killed people during his service.
-When Katie's interview addresses Sally's relationship with Barry, Katie speaks positively of him.
+Natalie tries to convince Katie otherwise, but Katie is unnerved when she learns that Barry had lashed out in acting classes and that he killed people as a Marine.
+When asked about Barry during an interview, Katie hesitates but speaks positively of him.

-As they film their scene, Gene punches Barry on the set, telling him to stay away from him and his family before leaving the set.
+As they film their scene, Gene punches Barry, telling him to stay away from him and his family before leaving.
 Barry decides to accept Hank's job, to Batir's annoyance.
 Back in Chechnya, Fuches expresses the desire for revenge against Barry.
-His caretaker tries to convince him to abandon the idea, using an old fable about forgiveness.
-However, Fuches misses the point of the fable and intends to strike back at Barry.
+His caretaker Anna (Marika Domińczyk) tries to convince him to abandon the idea, using an old fable about forgiveness, but Fuches misses the point of the story.